Classes and Learning Options

 For the 2020 Fall term, COCC plans to offer some in-person instruction at all campuses, along with online, remote, and hybrid options for students.
 The Credit Class Schedule will help you navigate the delivery method for Fall term.

 Delivery Methods (listed under "Campus" in schedule search results) include:

-FACE-TO-FACE: This course will be offered entirely in an in-person, face-to-face format.
+IN-PERSON: This course will be offered entirely in an in-person format.
 Students will attend class at specified times and at a specified location.